BOAMAH-99/BOAMAH-99/README.md

 ---

+###

-👯 I’m looking to collaborate on sustainable development projects.
+I am looking to collaborate on sustainable development and data projects.